onuryurdupak/unity3d-api-expansion/README.md

 ---

-More of syntactic sugar.
+More of a syntactic sugar.
 Can help long list of combined condition checks be more readable.

 `public static bool MultipleAnd(this bool[] arr)`